How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 Holding a golf tournament will take additional volunteers to plan and run the event successfully.
 Or you can go virtual and use a tool like Donorbox to easily embed your donation form on your virtual event-hosting platform like Airmeet to raise additional donations during the event.

 Want more tips and ideas for your fundraising events?
 Find hundreds of them at the Donorbox Nonprofit Blog.
-We also have other important nonprofit-related articles to help your leadership grow the organization with better strategies.
 Subscribe to our newsletter – and we’ll send a collection of our best resources (blogs, podcasts, webinars) to your inbox every month!

 Kristine Ensor is a freelance writer with over a decade of experience working with local and international nonprofits.
 As a nonprofit professional she has specialized in fundraising, marketing, event planning, volunteer management, and board development.